Regulus343/Formation/readme.md

 **Generating a drop-down list with an option selected by default:**

-	//you may pass either a "selected" or "value" attribute to select an option echo Form::select('size', ['L' => 'Large', 'S' => 'Small'], ['null-option' => 'Select a size', 'value' => 'S');
+	// you may pass either a "selected" or "value" attribute to select an option echo Form::select('size', ['L' => 'Large', 'S' => 'Small'], ['null-option' => 'Select a size', 'value' => 'S');

 	echo Form::select('size', ['L' => 'Large', 'S' => 'Small'], ['null-option' => 'Select a size', 'selected' => 'S');